-Leaves - Lowest leaves opposite to sub-opposite, spatulate, glandular pubescent, entire, purplish abaxially.
-Main leaves alternate, entire, sub-acute, 1-1.5cm long, 1-5mm broad, glandular pubescent, purplish below, tapering at base to a short petiole.
+Leaves - Simple, entire, sessile or very short-petiolate, glandular pubescent.
+Lowest few opposite to sub-opposite, spatulate, purplish abaxially.
+Main leaves alternate, sub-acute, 0.5-1.5 cm long, 1-5 mm broad, purplish below, tapering at base to a short petiole.

-Other info. - This species can be found in the northern half of the state.
-This small species is often overlooked because of its small size, however, the flowers are quite striking and interesting.
+Other info. - This species occurs in widely scattered areas of Missouri.
+Its U.S. distribution is predominantly in the upper Midwest and New England.
+This small species is often overlooked because of its small size, however, the flowers are quite striking and interesting when examined in detail.
 C. minus is easy to ID in the field because of its distinctive flowers, small size, and glandular pubescent stems.
-It was first found in Missouri in 1947.
+It was first found in Missouri in 1946.